Gisèle Huff, Chair

 Kelly came to New Profit from L.E.K.
 Consulting, where, as a Consultant, she made strategic decisions alongside business leaders in retail, financial services, aviation, and private equity.
 Prior to business school, Kelly served as the Director of Development at Families First, an organization that nurtures children by supporting and educating parents and Director of Development at Teen Voices, a mentoring program for Boston girls.
 Her international experience includes studies at the Indian School of Business and working with International Development Enterprises in Vietnam.
 Kelly holds a BA in English from Boston University and an MBA from the Tuck School of Business at Dartmouth.

-Scott Ellis was the founding CEO of The Learning Accelerator and is a national expert in catalyzing blended learning at scale.
+Scott Ellis is the founder and CEO of MasteryTrack and a national expert in catalyzing blended and mastery-based learning at scale.
 He has more than 20 years of experience as an executive and consultant in technology and nonprofits, and deep expertise in strategy, operations, finance, measurement of impact, and management coaching.
-Scott currently leads TLA’s work on tools for competency-based education, incubating efforts to develop open source tools and enablers of scale.

 In his career before NTC, Scott spent nearly eight years at Hewlett Packard and managed an internal analytical consulting organization whose role was to help the various HP businesses make better data-driven decisions.
 Before joining HP, Scott was a consultant at McKinsey & Company, a strategy consulting firm.
 He has an MBA from Stanford and an undergraduate degree in government and economics from Harvard.